-We often experience that people are already very fixated on a certain technique when they make an enquiry.
+We often experience that people are already very fixated on a certain technology when making a request.
 Pick-by-Vision is a fashion.
 The proven technologies are Pick-to-Light, Voice Picking, Pick-by-Point, Pick-by-Frame.
 Again and again, unfortunately, only the technology and not the concept is in the foreground.

 Combination of the systems

-Some of the systems' connections are particularly efficient.
+Some connections of the systems are particularly efficient.
 As an example, the problem with the checksums of the classic Voice Picking is very suitable here.
-With high performance, the employee has to "talk" a lot to the system compared to other solutions.
+At high performance, the employee has to "talk" to the system a lot compared to other solutions.
 Confirmation of the lane, confirmation of the checksum, confirmation of the quantity, confirmation of the batch, etc.

 All this costs a lot of time.
 The problem with orientation and checksums is solved by combining Voice Picking with Pick-by-Point®.
 The Pick-by-Point® light shows the storage compartment with a large dot.
-The employee then only confirms the picked number of items.
+The employee then only confirms the number of items picked.
 The combination of the picking systems is very efficient in this case.